aimotive-legacy/planning_assignment/README.md

 The centre of the intersection is (0, 0) and the length of the roads is 50 meters in each direction.
  - In each simulation the ego vehicle (represented by the pickup) starts from a random position on lane 0 with an initial velocity in the range
 [5 m/s, 15m/s].
-Other vehicles are initialized at random positions on one or more of the lanes.
+Other vehicles are initialized at random positions on one or more lanes (including the lane of the ego vehicle).
  - Both the ego vehicle and all other vehicles are crossing the intersection straight, meaning that no vehicles make a turn in the simulation in any direction.
  - The simulation runs at a frequency of 10Hz (0,1s time steps).
 In each time step the ego vehicle